 Ten bespoke musical dollhouses inhabit a suburban wonderland in this NY installation

 An installation in the heart of New York brings together the best of avant-garde design and music practice.
-Housed in the Shopify storefront in Soho, BGN 11 is a blend of memory and innovation at the heart of which are ten new speakers, hand crafted from original 1930s metal dollhouses.
+Housed in the Shopify storefront in Soho, ‘Sounds Like Home’ is a blend of memory and innovation at the heart of which are ten new speakers, handcrafted from original 1930s metal dollhouses.

-Housed in an installation designed to evolve a 1950s suburb, this strange mix of tech and surrealism is a collaboration between Canadian design collective Bentgablenit and Teenage Engineering, using the latter’s OD-11 speaker as the core of the ten art object sound machines.
-The soundscapes occupy a wayward world that amplifies and exaggerates the miniature worlds captured by the original dollhouses, with settings including a living room, chapel and corner store.
+Presented like a 1950s suburb, this strange mix of tech and surrealism is a collaboration between Canadian design collective Bentgablenit and Teenage Engineering, using the latter’s OD-11 speaker as the core of the ten art object sound machines.
+The soundscapes occupy a wayward universe that amplifies and exaggerates the miniature worlds captured by the original dollhouses, with settings including a living room, a chapel and a corner store.

 Bentgablenits x Teenage Engineering